ReTrO19/Face_Mask_Classification/README.md

 ## **Description**

-This projects helps in classification wheather a person is wearing mask or not.
+This projects helps in classification whether a person is wearing mask or not.

 <font size="4"> **Use cases of this project**</font>